-Perfect for those cool nights transitioning from Winter to Spring, this rich and hearty dish is perfect served over garlic mashed potatoes which soak up all that delicious sauce!
-Braise them a day ahead; the flavor will deepen overnight in the fridge.
+Perfect for those cool nights transitioning from winter to spring, this rich and hearty dish is perfect served over some hearty beans or garlic mashed potatoes, which soak up all that delicious sauce!
+For the best flavor, braise them a day ahead: everything will come together and take on complexity after sitting overnight in the fridge.

 2 sprigs of rosemary